WELCOME TO THE LAKE JOSEPH YACHT CLUB!

 - Sail Canada’s-Canada’s National Sailing Authority- CANSail Program

-We are running 7 weeks of Sailing School this year.
+We are running 6 weeks of Sailing School this year.
+(Hopefully)

-(We operate Monday-Friday 9am-4pm except for the Civic holiday on Aug 6th.)
+(We operate Monday-Friday 9am-4pm including the Civic holiday on Aug 3rd)

-*Note, On the ½ day sails we will hold lessons in the morning and then head over to a nearby island for a BBQ lunch and an afternoon of fun!!!
+*Note, On the ½ day sails we will hold lessons in the morning and then head over to a nearby site for an afternoon of fun!!!
 Swimming, games and a treasure hunt!

 This is an introduction to sailing for the young child with no previous experience.
 In stable, sturdy Oppi dinghies (designed specifically for beginners), sailors learn basic steering and sail control skills in a small-group environment.
 Off the water, instructors teach the points of sail, boat parts, and weather and safety information through games and interactive lessons.
 This program emphasizes safety, fun, and learning, and provides ideal preparation for the CANSail 1 &2.